AngleProtocol/angle-docs/governance/angle-dao.md

 ### General proposals

 After proposals have been properly discussed, they can be voted on through a [Snapshot](https://snapshot.org/#/anglegovernance.eth/) vote.
 Since the tokenomics upgrade of January 2022, veANGLE holders are the ones with voting power over the protocol.
 As such, they are the ones voting to approve and implement or dismiss a proposal concerning the Angle Protocol.
+If they don't want to participate in Snapshot all votes, they have the opportunity to [delegate their voting power](../guides/veangle-guides/voting-offchain.md) to other addresses.

 Finalized votes are then implemented by a [multi-sig](https://etherscan.io/address/0xdC4e6DFe07EFCa50a197DF15D9200883eF4Eb1c8) composed of core team and community members.